Brian Denis Wilson

-Brian Denis Wilson, CBE (惠柳新;12 June 1924 – 22 May 2024) was a British Army officer and colonial administrator in Hong Kong.
+Brian Denis Wilson (惠柳新;12 June 1924 – 22 May 2024) was a British Army officer and colonial administrator in Hong Kong.

 During the Second World War, he took part in Operation Market Garden, during which he lost a leg.

 After the war, he joined the Colonial Administrative Service and was posted to Hong Kong, where he rose to become Director of Urban Services.

 In 2000, he published a memoir detailing his experiences within the Service from 1943 to 1983.